rrijal1/epp_final_project/README.md

 This project was done as part of term assignment to look into estimations of effects of monetary policy.
 IV Regression approach was taken in to account, to compute local projections.

-# How to use the folders
+# How to use the Code

 Please clone the repo.
 You would need to :
 - Go to the folder and run conda-develop .